stevemorris/stock-returns/README.md

     StockReturns.calculate('AAPL', '2001-10-23')

-[The example above tells you what your investment return would have been if you had bought Apple stock on the day of the iPod 1 announcement and held it to today.]
+[The example above shows you what your investment return would have been if you had bought Apple stock on the day of the iPod 1 announcement and held it to today.]

 The StockReturns.calculate method returns a hash containing the total return and the annualized return.